 Prepare for Your Interview Today

 Common Mistakes when Answering “What Is Your Greatest Weakness?”

 People often make similar mistakes when answering a weakness interview question.
 Below are the most common mistakes candidates make (you may be able to relate):

 1. Trying to turn a negative into a positive.

 You’ll find many books and articles that advise you to “turn a negative into a positive” by sharing a supposed weakness that is actually a desirable quality in an employee.
 A few examples:

 - I am too much of a perfectionist.

 - I care too much about my work.

 Clever idea.
 At this point, though, it’s an old trick and the interviewer sees right through it.
-She has seen many candidates try the same song and dance.
-In fact, this approach will likely make her think you are hiding something.
+They have seen many candidates try the same song and dance.
+In fact, this approach will likely make them think you are hiding something.

 2. Refusing to answer the question.